annotation/stam/extensions/stam-query/README.md

 ## Query composition

 A single query is not always expressive enough to retrieve the data you a looking for.
-STAMQL solves this by allowing for a query statement to have *subqueries*.
+STAMQL solves this by allowing for each query statement to have a *subquery*.
 A subquery is evaluated in the context of its parent query.
 Programatically, a subquery can be interpreted as a nested `for` loop.
 When using subqueries, we need the ability to name our query results (which we have hitherto neglected in the examples).
 Subqueries *MUST* have at least one constraint that links it to its parent.

 Consider the following example: